 Kitty looked down and saw me on my stomach, sobbing, half under the bed, choking on snot and dust bunnies, in my sweat stained week old pajamas, covered in cat hospice detritus, maybe wearing like one slipper in the middle of a weekday afternoon, completely devoid of dignity or attached to reality, not resembling anything remotely human, and he was like “Fuck yeah, mourn me.”

 Don’t Eat Their Ashes

 Maybe my brain wondered if that’d be cool, like maybe we’d get to be on a TLC show, but I quickly dismissed it.
-And by quickly, I mean varying levels of my subscious discussed the pros and cons of throwing my head back and tilting the bag of ashes into my mouth like a giant Pixie Stick as I sat quietly next to Mike, who was mourning normally.
-I only pretended to mourn normally.
+And by quickly, I mean varying levels of my subconscious discussed the pros and cons of throwing my head back and tilting the bag of ashes into my mouth like a giant Pixie Stick as I sat quietly next to Mike, who was mourning normally while I pretended to mourn normally.

-I didn’t do it, but I’m still confused why my brain went there.
+I’m still confused why my brain went there.
 I’m guessing my defense mechanism of “make every tragedy into a joke” went inward.
 At least, Jesus Christ, I hope so.
-Because the guy from the pet crematorium handed me the little box, and my first thought was, “eat it.”
+Because the thought was instantly in my brain.
+The guy from the pet crematorium handed me the little box, and my instinct was, “Eat it.”

 Do Create A Wiccan Altar

 Speaking of paganism, I made my boy a Wiccan altar.
 An online article let me know I only needed a red or purple candle (or white is fine), frankincense or mire incense (or whatever your local witchery [Amazon] has at a reasonable price), and a belonging of his (a pillow he liked).
 Sprinkling catnip into the open flame of whatever candle you could find allegedly helped with a psychic connection to cats kicking it in Summerland.